ExpediaGroup/graphql-kotlin/README.md

 Directives can be added to various places in the schema, to see the full list see the [graphql.introspection.Introspection.DirectiveLocation enum](https://github.com/graphql-java/graphql-java/blob/master/src/main/java/graphql/introspection/Introspection.java#L296) from graphql-java.

+Note that GraphQL directives are currently not available through introspection.
+See: https://github.com/facebook/graphql/issues/300 and https://github.com/graphql-java/graphql-java/issues/1017 for more details.

 ## Configuration